harness/developer-hub/docs/chaos-engineering/technical-reference/experiments.md

 In the end, the success or failure of an experiment depends on the resiliency score obtained.

-## What is Resiliency Score?
+## Resiliency score

-**Resiliency Score** is a quantitative measure of how resilient is the target environment when the respective chaos experiment is performed on it.
+**Resiliency score** is a quantitative measure of how resilient is the target environment when the respective chaos experiment is performed on it.

 While creating a chaos experiment, certain weights are assigned to all the constituent faults.
 These weights signify the priority/importance of the respective fault.
 The higher the weight, the more significant is the fault.